ShengWB/RWRF-ABlending/README.md

-# The code of EGAFNet will be made public soon
+# The code of RWRF-ABlending will be made public soon